colonelmeow/appsecctf/README.md

 1. To resolve this challenge I update the package releases for spring framework and jackson-databind to the latest versions then rescanned.

 <h1>Challenge 3:</h1>
+1. Updated the sample to use a parametized statement, rather than a dynamic statement